All Posts, Animals, Chickens, Farmstand

 About The Author

 I’m Krystal and I’m one of those quirky, super-introverted folks that’s in legit danger of becoming a hermit.
 You know the type.
-I generally leave the mountain once a week for provisions, fill the car to the brim with chicken feed, shavings, groceries and any building supplies I need, and then hurry back home where it's quiet and less people-y.
+I generally leave the mountain once a week for provisions, fill the truck to the brim with chicken feed, shavings, groceries and any building supplies I need, and then hurry back home where it's quiet and less people-y.

 Working to turn our property into micro farm with gardens and chickens has become my passion.
 On any given day you're pretty much guaranteed to find me outside doing something if you happen to stop by.
 Whether it's building (yet another) chicken coop or some other project I've dreamed up, cleaning out the coops I've already made, working in the garden or just spending time with the chickens you'll find me outdoors most of the daylight hours, every single day.
 If you happen to catch me indoors, I'm probably either in the kitchen or in a heap of papers planning my next project.